-When someone had asked when he was going to get around to asking me, I had told them that since that was leap year, he had until February 28.
+When someone had asked when he was going to get around to asking me, I had told them that since that was a leap year he had until February 28.
 If he didn’t ask me by then, I was going to ask him on leap day.
 I had heard an old Irish legend that a girl could respectably do so on leap day.
 Now, I didn’t know if it was true or not, but I was taking it.

 As I calmed down from Roy asking me to marry him, he explained that he wanted to speak to Daddy about it before I told my family.
-He was going to find a way to come back after work that day and ask Daddy for permission.
+He was determined to find a way to come back after work that day and ask Daddy for permission.
 I assured him that I wouldn’t say anything.
 The next morning, Mama came in and woke me to get ready for work.
-The second my eyes opened, the biggest smile took over my face.
+The second my eyes opened the biggest smile took over my face.
 Immediately, she knew.
 “He asked you, didn’t he?” was all she said.
 I rushed to say that he had, but I wasn’t supposed to tell them, and why.
 So we did our best.
-Needless to say, by the time Roy came back, the whole family knew.
+Needless to say, by the time Roy came back the whole family knew.

 Be blessed, my friends.